LuboTerifaj/BicycleRentalManager/README.md

 # BicycleRentalManager

-This is Maven project written in Java.
+This is a school project written in Java using Maven tool.